werf/werf/docs/documentation/pages_en/advanced/ci_cd/ci_cd_workflow_basics.md

 Generally, end users interact with an application in the production environment.
 It is also the target environment for all application code changes made by application developers.

 Also, there are so-called _production-like_ environments.
 Production-like environments are separate from production but have the same hardware and software configuration, network infrastructure, operating system, software versions, etc. In the real world, there may be some differences, though.
-Still, each project defines its acceptable risks related to differences between production-like and production environments.
+Still, each project defines its acceptable risks related to the difference between production-like and production environments.
 Examples of production-like environments – [staging](#staging) and [testing](#testing) – are provided below.

 #### Staging